domain-independent-dp/domain-independent-dp.github.io/index.md

   - DIDP models for the quadratic traveling salesman problem (QTSP) are better than MIP, branch-and-cut, and CP in finding better solutions for large-scale instances.
 - Minori Narita, Ryo Kuroiwa, and J. Christopher Beck.
 [Reinforcement Learning-Based Heuristics to Guide Domain-Independent Dynamic Programming.](https://link.springer.com/chapter/10.1007/978-3-031-95976-9_9) In Integration of Constraint Programming, Artificial Intelligence, and Operations Research.
 CPAIOR 2025.
 2025.
   - DIDP solvers are combined with reinforcement learning-based heuristic functions to guide search.
 - Daniel Pekar and J. Christopher Beck.
-[Exact Methods for the Travelling Salesperson Problem with Self-Deleting Graphs.](https://drops.dagstuhl.de/storage/00lipics/lipics-vol340-cp2025/LIPIcs.CP.2025.30/LIPIcs.CP.2025.30.pdf) In Proceedings of the 31st International Conference on Principles and Practice of Constraint Programming (CP).
+[Exact Methods for the Travelling Salesperson Problem with Self-Deleting Graphs.](https://drops.dagstuhl.de/storage/00lipics/lipics-vol340-cp2025/LIPIcs.CP.2025.30/LIPIcs.CP.2025.30.pdf) 31st International Conference on Principles and Practice of Constraint Programming (CP 2025).
 2025
   - DIDP outperforms MIP and CP in the traveling salesperson problem with self-deleting graphs.
+- Ryo Kuroiwa and Edward Lam.
+[Column Generation with Domain-Independent Dynamic Programming.](https://ed-lam.com/papers/cgdidp2026.pdf) 32nd International Conference on Principles and Practice of Constraint Programming (CP 2026).
+2026
+  - DIDP is used to solve pricing subproblems in column generation, outperforming approaches using general-purpose MIP and CP solvers for pricing.

 ## Presentations